RiiConnect24/Wii-Guide/_pages/Decrypt9-(Homebrew-Launcher).md

 If you are between 11.0.0 and 11.1.0, be prepared to wait 20 minutes (New 3DS) to an hour (Old 3DS).
 They must use waithax, which is named that way for a reason.
 {: .notice--info}

+**The linked version of waithax is incompatible with safehax.
+This should be fixed soon, just give it time.**
+{: .notice--warning}

 #### What you need

 * The latest release of [Decrypt9WIP](https://github.com/d0k3/Decrypt9WIP/releases/latest/)